alux444/jobspeak-ai/README.md

 | **Supporting Libraries**           | [NumPy](https://numpy.org/)                                                                        | Numerical computations                                               |
 |                                    | [FastAPI](https://fastapi.tiangolo.com/)                                                           | API framework for serving AI/ML models                               |

+More information can be found in the [project proposal](https://part4project.foe.auckland.ac.nz/home/project/detail/5673/) (we have scoped down to focus on video interviews).

 ## Developers